antisocialmunky/pathological/README.md

-pathillogical.js
+pathological.js
 ==========

-I'm tired of people being too lazy to correct platform independent errors in Node.js.
+I'm tired of people being too slow to correct platform independent errors in Node.js.
 This library converts file paths to and from Linux and Windows.
 Also converts to locally detected path structure.